 I believe there should be true ‘parity of esteem’ for pupils who display talent in creative subjects.
-At Burgess Hill Girls we take great pride in the prizes our pupils are awarded each year in national competitions for the creative arts.
+At Burgess Hill we take great pride in the prizes our pupils are awarded each year in national competitions for the creative arts.
 For example, one of our talented textile artists has already embarked on a career in fashion design after doing work experience with Zandra Rhodes and gaining a three-month internship with Vivienne Westwood.

 A varied programme of arts-related after-school clubs and enrichment activities in the evenings and at weekends provides a fantastic opportunity for boarders.
 These sessions can give extra ‘space’ for pupils who want to develop their skills in drama, music and arts.
-Where day girls may face the pressures of travel to and from school and the distractions of television, social lives and family commitments – and of course social media – boarders have the luxury of ‘after-hours’ access to arts facilities and to staff who are on hand to support and nurture.
+Where day pupils may face the pressures of travel to and from school and the distractions of television, social lives and family commitments – and of course social media – boarders have the luxury of ‘after-hours’ access to arts facilities and to staff who are on hand to support and nurture.
 It is a huge advantage for those who have the talent and determination for high-level achievement in these subjects.
 At Burgess Hill, the television is rarely switched on in the evenings.
 Instead, pupils rush to work on their portfolios, photography projects or instrument practice.
-Uninterrupted access to the art studio and an opportunity for input from specialist staff on work in hand is a huge boon.
+Uninterrupted access to the art studio and an opportunity for input on work from specialist staff in hand is a huge boon.

 With pupils and staff on site in evenings and at weekends, drama productions really can reach the next level.
-Each year at Burgess Hill, our boarders are split into three teams each of which write, direct and stage a show over a two-week period.
+Each year at Burgess Hill, our boarders are split into three teams, each of which write, direct and stage a show over a two-week period.
 Teachers are not allowed to get involved – this really is all the girls’ own work.
 And with the dedication and time investment at boarders’ disposal, the results are really spectacular.

 Even for pupils who may initially show less enthusiasm for the arts, a trip to a particular art show or play is an enticing prospect and very often produces that ‘lightbulb’ moment which really engages a pupil in particular art form for the first time.